How Much Does Installing a New Radiator Cost?

 - Not possible to heat different rooms separately with a gas heating system.

 - Gas fuelled radiators can take a while to heat up.

 - Radiators powered by gas can be quite noisy.

-Electric radiators depend on an internal heating element without the need for the pipework to provide heat.
-Electric radiators cost roughly £0.13 per kWh to run.
+Electric radiators depend on an internal heating element and do not need pipework to provide heat.

 - Electric radiators are efficient.

 - Can come with multiple thermostats.

 - Can reduce electric radiator running costs with the control provided by electric radiators.